Rolls-Royce Motor Cars PressClub · Article.

 As the marque's most important and recognisable emblem, the Spirit of Ecstasy is offered to patrons only in carefully selected finishes: solid silver; 24-carat gold-plated; illuminated; uplit; and black carbon fibre.

 Until 1999, the figurines were made by ‘lost wax’ casting, which dates back over 5,000 years.
 Amazingly, Charles Sykes himself, assisted by his daughter Josephine, personally cast, inscribed and finished every Spirit of Ecstasy right up until 1939.

 In preparation for the launch of Phantom in 2003, BMW Group rejuvenated the Spirit of Ecstasy by introducing the modern investment casting process, working with a specialist company in Southampton, England.

 The first step was to digitally ‘map’ the original Spirit of Ecstasy, manipulating and enhancing individual details to create a perfect three-dimensional computerised image.
 To ensure even the finest details were precisely replicated, the injection mould was formed by skilled craftsmen using cutters measuring just 0.2mm in size.
 This cast tool was used to produce a highly accurate wax model of the figurine, which was then coated in ceramic.
 After this coating had dried, the wax was melted away, leaving a perfect mould from which the new cast would be taken.

-Sykes' original the ‘Whisper’ and other Spirit of Ecstasy figurines are on permanent display at the National Motor Museum, Beaulieu.
+Examples of Sykes' work including the original ‘Whisper’, a mascot made for Lord Montagu’s own Rolls-Royce and other Spirit of Ecstasy figurines are on permanent display at the National Motor Museum, Beaulieu.